ekowirad/ekowirad.github.io/README.md

   My Portfolio
 </h1>

-This my personal web portofolio to showcase about me, my abilty, and my recent works.
+This my personal web portofolio to showcase about me, my abilties , and my recent works.